As a patient of Pratt Regional Medical Center,

 First speak to the staff member or the supervisor of the area.
 If you still have concerns after speaking to this person, you may:

-Place your concern in writing and address it to the CEO or the Director of QA/RM at Pratt Regional Medical Center.
+Place your concern in writing and address it to the CEO or the Risk Manager at Pratt Regional Medical Center.

-If your concern is not taken care of you can call the KDH&E at 1-785-273-2552 or the State Peer Review Organization at 1-800-432-0407.
+If your concern is not taken care of you may call the KDHE at 1-800-842-0078 or the State Peer Review Organization at 1-800-432-0407.
 You may also use this number if you want to discuss quality of care issues, coverage decisions, and appeal a premature discharge.

 Effective Pain Management: